 12) Distance Yourself

-Your personal statement will come out better!
+Your personal statement will come out better than ever!

 13) Be Authentic